My computer is stuck on restarting screen

 Step 2.
 Tick Apply repair automatically and click Next.

-Step 2.
-Type the following commands and press Enter after each:
+Step 1.
+Run cmd as administrator, type the following commands and press Enter after each:

 ren SoftwareDistribution SD.old

-net stop wuauserv can disable the update service.
+net stop wuauserv could disable the update service.

-cd %systemroot% can switch the command prompt to the installation directory of Windows OS.
+cd %systemroot% could switch the command prompt to the installation directory of Windows OS.

-ren SoftwareDistribution SD.old can create a new SoftwareDistributions from the older disctributions.
+ren SoftwareDistribution SD.old could create a new SoftwareDistributions from the older disctributions.

-net start wuauserv can restart the update service.
+net start wuauserv could restart the update service.

 Fix 8: Enable Display highly detailed status messages

-Display highly detailed status messages is a policy setting in Windows 8/10, which can reflect each step in the process of starting, shutdown, logging on, logging off the system.
-And you can get what Windows is doing in the background while carrying out the certain operation.
+Display highly detailed status messages is a policy setting in Windows 8/10, which could reflect each step in the process of starting, shutdown, logging on, logging off the system.
+And you could get what Windows is doing in the background while carrying out the certain operation.

-Thus, you can get where exactly or at which stage, your Windows is getting stuck.
-Then, you can fix the problem using the relevant methods.
+Through this setting, you could get where exactly or at which stage, your Windows is getting stuck.
+Then, see below and find the details.

 Step 1.
-Type gpedit.msc in the Run window.
+Type gpedit.msc in the Run window and hit OK.

 Step 2.
 Navigate to Computer Configuration > Administrative Templates > System.
 Then, double-click on Display highly detailed status messages.